-Since Snowstorm #1 and Snowstorm #2 sandwiched one (one!) nice, sunny, travel-able day, I scheduled an appointment at the local repair shop to get my windshield replaced.
+Since Snowstorm #1 and Snowstorm #2 sandwiched one (one!) nice, sunny, travel-able day, I scheduled an appointment at a Truck Repair NY service center to get my windshield replaced.
 This is something I put off doing for as long as possible, because a pristine, undamaged windshield seems to magnetize the rocks on the road, drawing them toward the glass with a force strong enough to start a new crack.
 This often happens on the drive home after having my windshield replaced.
 Mine was getting pretty bad (it had shredded my windshield wipers until they looked like bike handlebar tassels), so I knew it was time.

 My air compressor did not feel that I should risk it, apparently, since it wouldn’t start.
 Feeling that I knew better than a stupid compressor anyway, I pulled out my manual bike pump.
 From experience (painful, tiring experience), I knew that 110 pumps would put five pounds into my truck tires.
 Bracing myself for an aerobic workout, I went to attach the pump, only to have the valve disintegrate in my hand.
 The Universe really did not want me going to this appointment.